Olivia Culpo Stuns Instagram With Sexy Bathroom Video, Wears Nothing But A Towel & Flawless Makeup

 Sports Illustrated bombshell Olivia Culpo certainly knows how to turn up the heat on Instagram.
 On Thursday, the gorgeous supermodel sent temperatures soaring among her massive fanbase after dropping a steamy video that saw her wearing nothing but a white, fluffy towel.

 Posing in front of the bathroom mirror, the 27-year-old hottie whipped out her phone to capture a short video of herself, one closely cropped to focus on her shapely bust.
 In a perfect ode to aesthetic symmetry, her phone sported a white case — one matching the color of her towel — that was adorned with a small, rhinestone-encrusted mirror.

-As she zoomed in on her flawless figure, the tiny glittery mirror panned over her body, leaving followers seeing double — and rendering them speechless at the sight of her stunning beauty.
+As she zoomed in on her flawless figure, the tiny glittery mirror panned over her body, leaving followers seeing double, and rendering them speechless at the sight of her stunning beauty.

 Olivia looked nothing short of spectacular in the latest Instagram update.
 The Sports Illustrated swimsuit model and Maxim Hot 100 cover girl put on a very alluring display in the enticing video, showing off quite a bit of smooth, silky skin.
 As she hugged her chest with one hand to keep the towel in place, the 2012 Miss Universe exposed her sculpted shoulders and bare collar bone, while also flaunting her slender arms and elegant, supple neck.

-At the same time, she flashed her ample decolletage area — and even teased a hint of subtle cleavage from underneath the cozy towel, which was loosely wrapped around her torso.
+At the same time, she flashed her ample decolletage area, and even teased a hint of subtle cleavage from underneath the cozy towel, which was loosely wrapped around her torso.
 Her glowing, bronzed skin was oiled down to perfection and glistened as it caught the light, leaving fans mesmerized with its hypnotic gleam.

 “I want your skin!!” one person exclaimed in adoration after watching Olivia’s new Instagram video.